 Welcome to Pre-Prep

-Children are born with a natural love for exploring, discovering and learning.
-A good start is key to continuing this zest for learning.
-We feed children’s natural enthusiasm and encourage happy, confident learners.
-We provide a strong foundation for pupils to achieve academically.
-Our average class size is 14, and pupils benefit from specialist teachers in many subjects including PE, ICT and French.
+All children are born with a natural love for exploring, discovering and learning.
+At St Andrew's, we feed children’s natural enthusiasm and encourage happy, confident learners through our Pre-Prep education.
+Our experienced Pre-Prep team provide a strong foundation for pupils to achieve academically and to build on the wealth of opportunities available to them as they move through the School.
+Average class sizes are 14, and pupils benefit from specialist teachers in many subjects including PE, ICT and French.

-We embed in our pupils a strong set of values including curiosity, courage, collaboration, compassion, creativity and commitment.
+We embed in our pupils a strong set of values, highlighting curiosity, courage, collaboration, compassion, creativity and commitment.
 These are evident in everything we do, whether it is work or play.

 Parent “I love that the teachers get to know my children, as individuals.
 They know what motivates them, how to cheer them up, how to keep them on task, what they're good at, when they need help versus when they need encouragement to do it themselves.”